Planning to visit Himachal? Here’s my list of top 4 tourist places or destinations in Himachal Pradesh.

-From natural beauty to good infrastructure, Himachal Pradesh excels in almost everything – at least with its neighboring Himalayan states.
+From natural beauty to good infrastructure, Himachal Pradesh excels in everything – at least with its neighboring Himalayan states.
 But what makes it top my list of favorite places in India is the people.
 The local community in Himachal is, by far, the friendliest I have found across India.

 So yea, as someone has said it, “It’s not the place, I think.
 It’s the people” is, perhaps, the driving factor!

 I’ve been to the nooks and corners of Himachal.
 In fact, I have been to places that most people might not have heard of before – villages with no introduction to tourism, to valleys that have no Wikipedia pages or any mentions on Google, but just my blog.